mr-bobz/seo/README.md

 #InfoTrack Development Project: SEO Analysis

-This is a basic isomorphic boilerplate app, built with react, node/express, ES6, webpack etc.
+This is a basic isomorphic app, built with react, node/express, ES6, webpack etc.

 ### install